-Being a digital nomad has numerous perks and benefits, especially when compared to working in an office or even working from home.
-However, it comes with many different issues that you might not be aware of when starting your new life regarding your mental well-being and finding a therapist with local knowledge.
+Being a digital nomad has numerous perks and benefits, especially when working in an office or working from home.
+However, it comes with many issues you might not be aware of when starting your new life regarding your mental well-being and finding a therapist with local knowledge.

-Here are some of the challenges that working as a digital nomad brings and ideas on coping with them.
+Here are some challenges that working as a digital nomad brings and ideas on coping with them.

 Being your own boss isn’t always that great

 When they are in control of their working hours, some people tend to work too much.
 The lack of scheduled work time then takes away from leisure time, and, before you know it, you end up being too exhausted.

 Even when it comes to working from home instead of an office, research has shown that people who work from home deal with much more stress than their colleagues.
 In fact, 41 percent of those working from home have reported feeling that they are experiencing high amounts of stress.

 A lack of boundaries regarding when you need to start working, when you need to get up and go to sleep, log off of social media and more can feel like true liberation.
 But, it can gradually morph into a feeling of being out of control for many people.

 Sure, once you leave the tedious office work routine, you leave all the annoying coworkers behind.
 At the same time, you lose all those people you would be complaining about those irritating coworkers to.

 This disconnectivity from your coworkers, and the rest of the world may make you feel lonely and isolated.
 Loneliness is associated with higher rates of depression, anxiety, and somatic symptoms like random pain.